-a.
-The following items of a Class B uniform will be furnished by Fire & Life Safety Services as needed for EMT's and Paramedics.

-Belt (1) Class B Shirt (3) Class B Pants (2) Station Shoes (1 pair)
+- a.
+The following items of a Class B uniform will be furnished by San Diego Fire-Rescue Department as needed for EMT's and Paramedics. - Belt (1) Class B Shirt (3) Class B Pants (2) Station Shoes (1 pair)

 b.
-The safety items listed below will also be furnished by Fire & Life Safety Services.
+The safety items listed below will also be furnished by San Diego Fire-Rescue Department.

-Brush Jacket (1) Personal Protective Equipment Pack (1): Eye Protection Respiratory Hepa Mask One-way mouth-to-mouth valve/mask c.
-Maintenance and Upkeep
+Brush Jacket (1) Personal Protective Equipment Pack (1): Eye Protection Respiratory HEPA Mask One-way mouth-to-mouth valve/mask c.
+Maintenance and Upkeep d.
+Employees reporting for duty are expected to have the uniforms as described above.
+Failure to have any of these items may result in discipline of the employee.

-On September 1 of each year, the City shall pay those single role EMT's, Paramedics and Medical Operations Coordinators who have completed 12 months of service, the sum of \$700 for maintenance and replacement of the items described in "a" above.
+On September 1 of each year, the City shall pay those single role EMT's, Paramedics and Medical Operations Coordinators who have completed 12 months of service, the sum of \$800 for maintenance and replacement of the items described in "a" above.
+Effective the first pay day of September 2003, this amount shall increase to \$900.